Breaking down and Building up Your Sales Conversion Funnel

 Once you have a plan in place to tackle each section of the conversion funnel, the next challenge becomes narrowing that gap between the large number of consumers at the “awareness” stage, and the much smaller number of people at the “purchase” and “advocacy” stages.
 Obviously, a good product or service is important here, but there is more that you can be doing from a sales and marketing standpoint.

-Here are several effective ways to optimize your conversion funnel for the modern customer:
+Here are several effective ways to optimise your conversion funnel for the modern customer:

 Send incentives to the right people.